As a personal stylist and image consultant, I have personally witnessed the impact that dressing for success can have on a professional’s career.

 Many of my clients come to me because they have come to realise how important their professional image is, yet they don't have the time or know-how to get the results they desire.
 If you too feel that now is the time to take stock of your image and update your style, please do get in touch.
 I would love to help.

-Lizzie Edwards is the leading personal stylist and image consultant in London, working with women over thirty five on their business image and personal brand.
+Lizzie Edwards is the leading personal stylist and image consultant in London, working with women over thirty five on their business image, executive presence and personal brand.